RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/carbohydrates/SimpleGlycosylateMover.md

 - ### RosettaCarbohydrate Apps and Components
  - ### Movers
+ - [[GlycosyltransferaseMover]] - An alternative method for glycosylating a `Pose` that uses sequons and cosubstrates for specific biological enzymes.
  - [[GlycanTreeModeler]] - Model glycan trees using known carbohydrate information.
 Works for full denovo modeling or refinement.
  - [[GlycanRelaxMover]] - Used in GlycanTreeRelax for sampling carbohydrate torsions and side-chains from structural data.
  - [[GlycanTreeMinMover]] - A version of the MinMover that randomly optimizes glycan foliage.